JPoirier55/CS356/README.txt

 1. This program takes input from the user for each key
-2. Each key is used the same direction - EG if the user enters 'cornflakes' for key one, and 'blackhorse' for key 2 during encryption, the user for decryption must use 'cornflakes' for key one, and 'blachorse' for key 2
+2. Each key is used the same direction - EG if the user enters 'cornflakes' for key one, and 'blackhorse' for key 2 during encryption, the user for decryption must use 'cornflakes' for key one, and 'blackhorse' for key 2
-3. Spaces are neglected, as per the special forces code example, but periods are turned into 'XX', the decryption neglects these and leaves them as XX, same as the special forces example
+3. Spaces are kept in the file, periods are used for breaks in messages like in special forces, which end up being 'XX' in the encrypted message, and get removed on write file as a .
 4. Keys must be less than 10 chars, and not have double chars, or the user will be prompted again
 5. File must only use A-Z and a-z chars, with the exception of a period for message splits, all other chars will be removed on file read
-6. X's are kept at the end of the decrypted file if the file length%10 == 0
+6. X is kept at the end of the decrypted file to signal EOF

 *****************************